Kevin20250000000/Using-Monte-Carlo-Simulation-to-Predict-VaR/README.md

 Consider a portfolio with a one-day VaR of  1  million dollars at a 95% confidence level.
 This implies that there is a 95% chance that the portfolio will not lose more than $1 million in a single day, and a 5% chance that the loss could exceed this amount.

-# Project Overview
-This project implements two classical methods—Variance-Covariance and Monte Carlo Simulation—to estimate the Value at Risk (VaR) of an investment portfolio based on historical asset returns.
-The goal is to simulate portfolio value paths and calculate risk metrics that help in market risk management.

 ## **Calculation Methods**
 **VaR can be calculated using several methods:**